joshuamschultz/enterprise-ai-resources/enterprise-ai-tools.md

 **⚡ What:** Unified framework for scaling AI/ML from laptop → cluster

 **🎯 Use When:**
-- Distributed training of foundation models and neural networks
+- Distributed training of foundation models, neural networks
-- Multi-model serving with dynamic batching and autoscaling
+- Multi-model serving with dynamic batching, autoscaling
 - Hyperparameter optimization (1000s of trials)
-- Any Python workload needing horizontal scaling
+- Python workloads requiring horizontal scaling

 **💪 Why:**
 - Powers OpenAI ChatGPT infrastructure